 In most situations if the incident only entails a verbal argument, the likely criminal charge you may be facing in Disorderly Conduct.
 If that is the case, you could simply be looking at a municipal citation for the situation, however, you could also be facing a criminal charge.
 So, the next time you feel like you are getting into an argument with your spouse or significant other, remember that even if the argument does not turn physical, it may still be considered domestic abuse.

-Contact the criminal defense attorneys at Meyer Van Severen, S.C. for any criminal defense issues
+Contact the criminal defense attorneys at Van Severen Law Office for any criminal defense issues